In 1998, HBR described the role of Human Resources (HR) as follows:

 “In most companies today, HR is sanctioned mainly to play policy police and regulatory watchdog.
 It handles the paperwork involved in hiring and firing, manages the bureaucratic aspects of benefits, and administers compensation decisions made by others … But the fact remains: the activities of HR appear to be—and often are—disconnected from the real work of the organization.
 The new agenda, however, would mean that every one of HR’s activities would in some concrete way help the company better serve its customers or otherwise increase shareholder value.”

-Before January 2020, invisible parameters may have held HR back.
-Then, a global pandemic arrived.
-As COVID-19 spread around the globe, HR found itself at the center of the crisis in workplaces.
+As COVID-19 spread around the globe in 2020, HR found itself at the center of the crisis in workplaces.
 Without any defined roles, HR managed health and safety protocols, implemented work-from-home arrangements, addressed vaccine mandates, and conducted site closures, to name a few.

-To participate (and be viewed) as part of the business, HR must adopt the strategic mindset and approach of “future-ready” companies.
-HR must help facilitate the positive change their organizations need.
-This guide will explore three ways HR can show up as part of the business.
+To truly become a vital, thriving part of the business, the most successful HR departments adopt the strategic mindset and approach of “future-ready” companies.
+This guide will explore how adding these four tactics to your people strategy can help secure HR’s place as a critical part of the business.

 The evolution of the modern HR leader